Developer-JL/stats-manager/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Code Style
+•	Following single responsibility principle.
+•	Avoid long function, write short, more focus and reusable function.
+•	Meaningful variable name, function name and class name.
+•	Keep consistency for all the code in project.
+•	Every nontrivial public method must contain a comment with at least     one sentence describing what the method does.
+•	Follow the pattern for all file names: feature.type.fileType.
+•	Use camel case for all the ts files.
+•	Use dashes to separate words for all scss and html files.
+•	All selectors should start with aip-xxx-xxx
+•	Don’t use var to define variable
+•	Every function must have a return type
+•	Every variable must have a type
+•	Don’t repeat code
+•	Follow solid principles
+•	Don’t put strings directly in html files